aleks-qq/Custom-Java-Stack/README.md

 > - Add data to the stack
 > - Delete data from the stack
 > - Print the content of the stack
-> - Print how much data is contained in the stack
+> - Print how many ListItems are in the stack
 > - Quit the application